Running a sump pump or just turning on a lamp -- there's a generator for that!

 The portable generators we evaluate range from a 44-pound model that's small enough to carry by hand to wheeled models that weigh nearly 400 pounds.
 While a portable generator's mechanical components come fully assembled, you must attach the wheels and handles yourself.
 For the largest generators this may require a floor jack, although some owners use levers or recruit strong friends to help them move the parts into position.

-Portable generators typically come with one to three years of warranty coverage, but numerous owners warn that a warranty won't do you any good if the manufacturer never responds to your concerns.
+Portable generators typically come with one to three years of warranty coverage, but many owners warn that a warranty won't do you any good if the manufacturer never responds to your concerns.
 Complaints about poor customer and warranty service are particularly common with Generac models.

-That said, many owners of all brands dislike having to take their generator to a designated service center for warranty service.
+In addition, many owners of all brands dislike having to take their generator to a designated service center for warranty service.
 If you purchase a large generator, transporting it to and from the service center can pose a major logistical challenge.

+Portable generators have their own jargon.
 Portable generators typically have two or more electrical outlets, and the better ones will have different types.
 You'll see these figures on many portable generator spec sheets.
 Most electronics and kitchen appliances plug into standard 120-volt outlets, the kind you'd see in any house.
 These are rated either 5-20R or 5-15R.
 Larger appliances, such as clothes dryers and big window air conditioner units, require a 240-volt outlet.
 These are sometimes called twist-lock outlets.